SieBRUM/aci-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Contributing and getting started
+Please refer to the [CONTRIBUTING.md](https://github.com/ACI-Rental/docs/blob/main/CONTRIBUTING.md) in the [docs repository](https://github.com/ACI-Rental/docs) for more information